-In his sermon last Sunday morning our pastor, Ross, was highlighting different aspects of modern life that can become “idols” in the Biblical sense – unhealthy distractions, things that we place higher than God on our list of priorities.
+In his sermon last Sunday morning, our pastor was highlighting different aspects of modern life that can become “idols” in the Biblical sense – unhealthy distractions, things that we place higher than God on our list of priorities.
 Like all good sermons it was challenging, unsettling and thought-provoking.

 One of these “idols” in particular got me thinking, and I’ve been chewing it over during the week since.